opensearch-project/documentation-website/_security-plugin/configuration/security-admin.md

 ## Basic usage

 The `securityadmin.sh` tool can be run from any machine that has access to the http port of your OpenSearch cluster (the default port is 9200).
-You can change the security plugin configuration without having to access your nodes through SSH.
+You can change the Security plugin configuration without having to access your nodes through SSH.

 `securityadmin.sh` requires that SSL/TLS transport is enabled on your opensearch cluster.
 In other words, make sure that the `plugins.security.ssl.http.enabled: true` is set in `opensearch.yml` before proceeding.
 {: .note}